AlecRedmond/AR_BayesSolver/README.md

 ### 2. Adding Nodes

-There are two ways to add nodes to the network, either by defining the Node and its states manually, or using the BayesianNetwork instance itself:
+Add nodes with their states, either manually or using the API.

 ```Java
 // Manual Creation